Academic Policy 1405.11

 reasons for termination of a tenured appointment specified by the Board of Trustees.

-Each continuing faculty member shall be evaluated by their chair/head, or other immediate supervisor on an annual basis in accordance with the following procedures as relevant to their assigned activities.
+Each faculty member must be evaluated in writing by their chair/head, or other immediate supervisor on an annual basis in accordance with the following procedures as relevant to their assigned activities.
 This annual review contributes to personnel decisions such as reappointment and merit salary increases, and annual review results are also considered in making recommendations for promotion and/or tenure.

-The annual review process for full-time non-tenure-track faculty at the rank of assistant professor and above should be consistent with that for tenured and non-tenured tenure-track faculty.
-All other non-tenure-track faculty should be evaluated in a manner consistent with College and Departmental policies.
+The annual review process for full-time non-tenure-track faculty should be consistent with that for tenured and tenure-track faculty.
+All part-time non-tenure-track faculty shall be evaluated in writing in a manner consistent with College and Departmental policies.

 - The faculty and chairperson/head of each unit shall adopt criteria and procedures